sohit-agarwal/Wexflow/README.md

 More informations about Wexflow can be found on [CodeProject](https://www.codeproject.com/Articles/1164009/Wexflow-Open-source-workflow-engine-in-Csharp).

 # License
-This project is licensed under the [MIT License](https://github.com/aelassas/Wexflow/blob/master/LICENSE.txt).
+Wexflow is licensed under the [MIT License](https://github.com/aelassas/Wexflow/blob/master/LICENSE.txt).